fccm2/ocaml-shmups/README.txt

 This game is released under a restrictionless Zlib license, see the file LICENSE.txt for details.

-You need ocamlsdl2 to compile: http://www.linux-nantes.org/%7Efmonnier/ocaml/sdl2/
+You need ocamlsdl2 to run and/or compile: http://www.linux-nantes.org/%7Efmonnier/ocaml/sdl2/

+After installing ocamlsdl2 you can run the game with: ocaml -I $(ocamlfind query sdl2) sdl2.cma shmup_av.ml

 Executable binary for Windows is available here: http://www.linux-nantes.org/%7Efmonnier/ocaml/shmup_av/